camwirth/latency/README.md

 - index.js: javascript program that works with html program to send a request and record time to get a response.
 Downloads data when time is completed or when stop is pressed.
+- error.js: an attempt to measure the latency through the error rather than getting an actual response from device
+- ESP-Server_latency: programs to collect data from the ESP32 to the server (pretty much the same as the others, just uses a form)

 graphs:
 - ESP32: collection of graphs presenting latency measurements of the ESP32